Kristos Samra: Popularity

-Some scholars, such as Ephraim Isaac, consider her to be the first female philosophers in Ethiopia, and many other countries.
+Some scholars, such as Ephraim Isaac, consider her to be one of the first female philosophers in Ethiopia, and many other countries.
 Her contemporary, Zara Yacob of 17th century Ethiopia is also seen as the first philosopher of Ethiopia, and Africa.

 One scholar has stated that her hagiography is one of only "ten known biographies of African women written by Africans before the nineteenth century."
 Additionally, due to it is an "as-told-to" biography, "it is more of an intellectual autobiography, the narrative of one woman’s philosophy and her belief in the possibilities for healing a broken world".

 Kristos Samra is such visionary medieval women saints as Julian of Norwich and Margery Kempe, Rabia of Basri and Lalla Aziza, and Mirabai.

 In modern times, Kristos Samra is the most venerated saint in Ethiopia.
 With feast day of 30 August, her pilgrimage attracts thousand travellers in Lake Tana.
-She is envisaged by Ethiopians as an innocent sinless woman as Virgin Mary.